Our main recommendation

 An electric toothbrush is a luxury for some and our in-house dentists will be the first to tell you that a $1 manual toothbrush is perfectly adequate when used correctly.

-The Pro 100 is a good budget option.
-It is usually half the price of The 2000 at around $35, yet still offers the benefits of an electric toothbrush.
+The Pro 500 is a good budget option.
+It is usually half the price of the 1500 at around $30, yet still offers many of the electric toothbrush benefits.

 There are inevitably compromises, but for the price asked of it, that is fair.